LED printer: History

 Oki Electric Industry claims to have made the first LED printer in 1981.
 A commercialized variant called OPP6220 was developed in 1986.
 It was a compact monotonic printer with a resolution of 240 dpi and a speed of 16 ppm.
 A 1989 model called OL400 was noted for its low cost.
-By 1997, Oki has pushed the resolution to 1200 dpi, and has produced upscaled models that handle A3-sized paper.
+By 1997, Oki had pushed the resolution to 1200 dpi, and had produced upscaled models handling A3-sized paper.
 The OKIPAGE 8c from 1998 was the first color LED printer for OKI.
 It simply utilizes a tandem array of four LED-toner pairs.

 Fuji Xerox made a development of the LED printhead called S-LED (self-scanning LED) in 2010, which aims to provide a print quality similar to laser printheads.
 It achieves a print resolution of 1200×2400 DPI.
 Further developments from Fujifilm Business Innovation (formerly Fuji Xerox) include a 2400×2400 DPI LED printhead claimed as the world's first "high-resolution" LED printhead, introduced in 2023.